-Comparison of Three Currently Available EVA Closed Cell Foam Pads
+Comparison of Three Currently Available Ultralight EVA Closed Cell Foam Pads

 This high level review will compare the very popular (and often unavailable) Gossamer Gear Thinlight pad to a couple of other avilable options, the Mountain Laurel Designs (MLD) Goodnight EVA and the Seek Outside Matty McMat Face.
 Spoiler alert, they are all essentially the same.
 Buy what you can find!

 Mostly, EVA is being used as shorthand to describe a specific product called Evazote from a company called Zotefoams.
 If you look at their product descriptions you’ll see technical terms like “crosslinked ethylene copolymer foam”, “cross-linked polyethylene”, “crosslinked polyolefin”, “ethylene-vinyl acetate” and so on.
 We’re not going to delve that deep here because these are just various types of plastics.
 The magic occurs when they use a nitrogen expansion process that creates the bubbles in the plastic to form a foam.
 Combine EVA (ethylene-vinyl acetate) with azote, the french word for nitrogen and you have “EVAzote”.
 It’s just a plastic closed-cell foam.